Author: site admin

 Ron Raine (1937-1995) on Midway Island in the late 1950’s

 Dad, I’m giving your military sleeping bag to the Anglican Church of Canada.
-The last time you unrolled this large pocket for sleepy cadets and folded your tall frame into it, Eisenhower was president and your younger brother was still in high school.You were serving in the US Navy, whose officers were training you to become an air traffic controller.
+The last time you unrolled this large pocket for sleepy cadets and folded your tall frame into it, Eisenhower was president, and you were training to be a Naval Air Traffic Control Officer.
 From Midway Island, you witnessed atomic testing in the Pacific, received a gooseberry pie in a package, and wrote long letters to your sweetheart.

 Midway Island, late 1950’s

-After returning to civilian life, you kept this olive-green souvenir of your time at Midway’s Naval Air Facility, and following your death in 1995 the bedroll that once padded your barrack’s bunk remained unclaimed.
-It was stored away in perpetual coil in my Missouri childhood home.
+When civilian life resumed, you kept this olive-green souvenir of your time at Midway’s Naval Air Facility, and after your death in 1995 the bedroll that once padded your barrack’s bunk remained unclaimed.
+It was stored in perpetual coil in my Missouri childhood home.

 Dad at the U.S. Navy Training Center, San Diego in 1957 and as a TWA executive in the 1960’s

 Not long after the 20th century spiraled into the 21st, the sleeping bag was unearthed from the mudroom and given to me.
-Following its passage from Missouri to Ontario, it continued its dormant, unfurled existence.
-Out of active service for 61 years, it seemed unlikely to be recruited for a second mission, and if the pandemic had not struck, it might have lain in limbo for another decade or two.
+Following its passage from Missouri to Ontario, it returned to a dormant state on a shelf.
+Out of active service for 61 years, nobody expected it to unfurl for a second mission, and if the pandemic had not struck, it might have lain in limbo forever.

 1957 or 1958

-But today your Navy sleeping gear is needed again, recommissioned by the Community Director of a downtown Toronto church.
+But today the Community Director of a Toronto church has called your Navy sleeping gear into service.
 He has requested emergency donations of sleeping bags, water, and shampoo for people who have pitched their tents against the sheltering bricks of the Church of the Holy Trinity.

 So, I plucked your bedroll from its dusty cupboard and ran it through the washer and dryer.
-Then I carefully spun it around itself — a ritual winding before resurrection into relevance — and bundled it into a shopping bag for transport.
+Then I ritually wound it round itself and bundled it into a shopping bag for transport.

 Guided by the twists and turns of an ancient pattern, I meditated on the evolving, looping journey of the sleeping bag — from Midway Island to landlocked Midwest, United States to Canada, Cold War to global pandemic, Navy to non-military encampment, father to daughter, car trunk to dolly, labyrinth to arched door.